daz4126/Nanny-State/README.md

 ## Extra Info

-Now that you've learnt the basics of NANNY STATE, here are some extra options that give you some extra control over the settings.
+Now that you've learnt the basics of NANNY STATE, here's some extra info that helps give you some extra control over the settings.

 ### Before and After Functions